joshajohnson/joshajohnson.github.io/_posts/2022-09-19-robocats-keyboard.md

 - We will use the [RGB Key Codes](https://github.com/KMKfw/kmk_firmware/blob/master/docs/rgb.md#keycodes) to adjust the LEDs.
 - Once we find the keycodes we want to use, we can update the keymap with the new codes.
-- `KC.RGB_MODE_PLAIN` will be used to change the animation mode from rainbow to plain, as otherwise the Value codes are not acted upon.
+- `KC.RGB_MODE_PLAIN` will be used to change the animation mode from rainbow to plain, as otherwise the Hue codes are not acted upon.
 - KMK uses HSV (Hue, Saturation, Value) for colour control, and Hue is how we adjust colour.
 Add the `KC.HUI` (Hue Increase) and `KC.HUD` (Hue Decrease) keycodes into the keymap.
 - With the keymap updated (see below), tap the `PLAIN` key, then you can use the `HUI` and `HUD` keys to adjust the colour.